pepkit/peppy/docs/docs/autodoc_build/peppy_oradoc.md

 **Parameters:**

-- `Iterable[str]` `required`:  collection of required sample attributenames, optional; if unspecified, only a name is required.
+- `required` -- `Iterable[str]`:  collection of required sample attributenames, optional; if unspecified, only a name is required.